kartikchincholikar/PCA_notebook/README.md

 It is recommended you download the repo and open PCA.ipynb using Jupyter

 To understand PCA,I first had to understand the concepts of linear algebra such as Eigen Vectors , Eigen Values , Eigen Basis.
-I highly recommend watch this [short series](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) which explain those concepts really well
+I highly recommend watching this [short series](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) which explain those concepts really well

 References: